Lamboginny: Humanitarian work

 In 2009, he founded the Say No To Crime Project and had his first anti-crime campaign concert in Kirikiri Maximum Security Prison in Lagos, which caught the attention of the former Controller General of Nigerian Prisons Service, Olushola Ogundipe.
-Following his meeting with him in 2010, Lamboginny was made anti-crime ambassador of Nigerian Prisons Service.
+Following his meeting with him in 2010, Lamboginny was made the anti-crime ambassador of Nigerian Prisons Service.
 On 6 December 2010, he was appointed an Officer to the Nigerian Prisons Service.
 On 7 January 2011, he started the female prison concert project, which he titled Season in Prison.
 With performance from Onyeka Onwenu, Shan George, Stella Damasus, Chidinma, Aydotcom, Sexy Steel, Dekunle Fuji, Jedi, DJ Rowland and Jafextra.
 On 14 February 2011, he had a VIP "Valentine in Prison" Concert.
 With guess appearance from Midnight Crew, Denrele Edun, Tim Godfrey, AK1, Dele Momodu, Stella Damasus and Shan George.
 On 11 December 2012, he was appointed the ambassadors of National Drug Law Enforcement Agency.

-In 2016, the 44th president of the United States, Barack Obama's invites him to speak at the Young African Leaders Initiative.
-In 2017, he was invited to speak at Leicester Prison, in the UK In 2019, he spoke about the 40 thousand prison inmates, awaiting trial at the Kirikiri Maximum Security Prison at the 68th United Nations Civil Society Conference.
+In 2016, the 44th president of the United States, Barack Obama's invited him to speak at the Young African Leaders Initiative.
+In 2017, he was invited to speak at Leicester Prison, in the United Kingdom.
+In 2019, he spoke about the 40 thousand prison inmates, awaiting trial at the Kirikiri Maximum Security Prison at the 68th United Nations Civil Society Conference.
 In 2020, he visited, Cheltenham Youth Facility, Alfred D. Noyes Children's Center, and Montgomery County Correctional Facility, where he performed and spoke to the inmates.

-In 2018, he founded S.A.L.T, a nonprofit organisation for fund raising, prisons reform and music therapy program in Nigeria.
+In 2018, he founded SALT, a nonprofit organisation for fund raising, prisons reform and music therapy program in Nigeria.
 In 2019, he was assigned, Ariel Foundation International’s representative at United Nations.
 Same year, he shares his ideas on battling the climate crisis with Insider Inc., alongside Greta Thunberg, and Helena Gualinga.